pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

     .. image:: /images/windows_python_environment.jpg

-    Choose either "Install Now" or "Customize Installation", either will work as long has python is added to your path!
+    Choose either "Install Now" or "Customize Installation", either will work as long as python is added to your path!

   **For Linux**